Uniform attachment with freezing: Perspectives and extensions

 \section{Perspectives and extensions}

 We mention here some perspectives for future research in the direction of studying the impact of freezing in random graph models.

-\begin{enumerate}[noitemsep,nolistsep] \item[(1)] What is the number of ends of $\T_{\infty}$? \item[(2)] It would be interesting to study the evolution of the sizes of the trees in the forests obtained by Algorithm \ref{algo2} (in the particular case where $\Xb_{n}=1$ for every $n \geq 1$ this corresponds to Kingman's coalescent), as well as the evolution of degree vertices (in the particular case where $\Xb_{n}=1$ for every $n \geq 1$ there are nice connections with P\'olya urns). \item[(3)] Is the height of $\T_{n}$ stochastically maximized when $\X_{k}=1$ for every $1 \leq k \leq n$. {\item[(4)] A natural question is to obtain a limit theorem for the height of the epidemic tree $\mathcal{T}^{n}$ in the setting of Theorem \ref{thm:SIR} (1) (b) (see Remark \ref{rem:SIR}).} \item[(5)] It would be very interesting to extend our results to other attachment mechanisms, such as preferential attachment, where new vertices attach to existing vertices proportional to their degree. \item[(6)] Similarly one may wonder what happens when the frozen vertices are not chosen uniformly, notably when vertices with high degrees are more or less likely to freeze. \item[(7)] An important question arising in the context of growing real-world networks or in the context of infection tracing is how to find the root, or patient zero \cite{CDPCBVY20}.
+\begin{enumerate}[noitemsep,nolistsep] \item[(1)] What is the number of ends of $\T_{\infty}({\mathbf{x}})$? \item[(2)] It would be interesting to study the evolution of the sizes of the trees in the forests obtained by Algorithm \ref{algo2} (in the particular case where $\Xb_{n}=1$ for every $n \geq 1$ this corresponds to Kingman's coalescent), as well as the evolution of degree vertices (in the particular case where $\Xb_{n}=1$ for every $n \geq 1$ there are nice connections with P\'olya urns). \item[(3)] {How small can be the typical height of $\T_{n}(\X)$ when $\tau(\X) \geq n$?
+We conjecture that for any sequence $(\X^{n})_{n \geq 1}$ such that $\tau(\X^{n}) \geq n$ for every $n \geq1$, for every $\varepsilon>0$ we have } {\item[(4)] A natural question is to obtain a limit theorem for the height of the epidemic tree ${\mathscr{T}}^{n}$ in the setting of Theorem \ref{thm:SIR} {(I)} (b) (see Remark \ref{rem:SIR}).} \item[(5)] It would be very interesting to extend our results to other attachment mechanisms, such as preferential attachment, where new vertices attach to existing vertices proportional to their degree. \item[(6)] Similarly one may wonder what happens when the frozen vertices are not chosen uniformly, notably when vertices with high degrees are more or less likely to freeze. \item[(7)] An important question arising in the context of growing real-world networks or in the context of infection tracing is how to find the root, or patient zero \cite{CDPCBVY20}.
 This is a very active area of research, sometimes called \emph{network archeology} \cite{NK11}.
 Such questions have been for instance considered for uniform attachment and preferential attachment trees \cite{Hai70,BDG17,LP19}, as well as Bienaym\'e trees \cite{BDG22}. \end{enumerate}